Dynamic Lists

 employeeNumber: 628

 So this search looks at each matching entry and extracts the employeeNumber attribute value and uses that to populate the dynamic entry.
 So the LDAP Url controls how the dynamic content is built.
-The plugin configuration mainly just specifies the criteria for what is a dynamic entry.
+The configuration mainly just specifies the criteria for what is a dynamic entry.

 Example 3 - Multiple LDAP URLs